Eye drops linked to US drug-resistant bacteria outbreak - The Boston Globe

 Two weeks ago, the CDC warned medical professional societies about the possible connection between the drops and the infections.
 The Wednesday alert was a broader, more public warning.

-Infections were diagnosed in patients in California, Colorado, Connecticut, Florida, New Jersey, New Mexico, New York, Nevada, Texas, Utah, Washington and Wisconsin.
+Infections were diagnosed in patients in California, Colorado, Connecticut, Florida, New Jersey, New Mexico, New York, Nevada, Texas, Utah, Washington, and Wisconsin.
 One patient — in Washington — died with a blood infection.
-At least three others suffered permanent vision loss.
-They were in California and New Jersey.
+At least five others suffered permanent vision loss.

 The outbreak is considered particularly worrisome because the bacteria driving it are resistant to standard antibiotics.